 The primary fossil experience doesn’t stop at these skeletal displays, however.
 Viewers also get to view the fossil prep lab itself, affectionately known as “The Fishbowl” by staff for reasons I’m sure my readers can guess.
 Zed’s massive skull naturally draws the eye, sitting in the middle of the lab, while researchers clean it and countless other fossils that they have collected.
 Looking to the right of the lab, guests can even look through a window into the collections, where one can see the rows upon rows of storage cabinets

 The museum has a variety of activities to engage visitors, including a station that demonstrates the danger of the tar pits by challenging guests to attempt to pull a rod up from a vat of asphaltum.
 My boys ended up enjoying the mammoth fighting activity most of all, in which they took control of two mobile mammoth heads to re-enact how these prehistoric pachyderms might have used their tusks to battle for dominance.
+I think the Western Science Center would do well do place a copy of this in front of their Brian Engh mural of the fighting mastodons!

 Any natural history museum worth its salt makes use of at least some basic paleoart in order to help visitors interpret the fossils on display, and the Page Museum really does not skimp out.
 Several awe-inspiring, life-sized sculptures by Beth Zaiken and the other artists of Blue Rhino Studios grace this museum, including both a Columbian and a Dwarf Channel Island Mammoth, a sabertooth, a shockingly tall Short-Faced Bear, and a series of busts portraying the evolution of the elephant family (When the Whales Walked is a good children’s book that also portrays this series).